 GlockApps connects directly with Mailchimp to spam test an email.
 It is also possible to test any other email independently of the email provider you use.
 You need to take a few extra steps to do this.

 So, if you are NOT using Mailchimp, follow these simple steps to test the campaign and determine email delivery problems before you send to your real email list:

 1. Create Email Test

 Click the Start Test button.

 Choose the spam filters and the Internet service providers you want to test your email with.
 We recommend that you test your email with all available providers and spam filters.

 2. Send Message to the Seed List

 Copy the ID string.

 Go to your email client, create or open the message and paste the ID at any place in the message body or in the Subject line.

 Go back to GlockApps and copy the seed list.

-Paste the seed list into a new list in your email marketing software, application or ESP or paste the seed list into the To field.
+Load the seed list into a new list in your email marketing software, application or ESP or paste the seed list into the To field.